Evolution of the human brain

-From these studies scientists have concluded that FOXP2 is involved in the brain’s ability to learn sequences of movements.
-In humans this has translated into the complex muscle movements needed to produce the sounds for speech, whereas in other species it may have a different role, coordinating other movements.
+From studies like these, scientists have concluded that FOXP2 is involved in the brain’s ability to learn sequences of movements – although there are clearly many different genes and proteins involved in the process.
+In humans, this has translated into the complex muscle movements needed to produce the sounds for speech, whereas in other species it may have a different role, coordinating other movements.

 FOXP2 and the Neanderthals